TUMFTM/TechnoEconomicCellSelection/README.md

 This repository provides the source code to the method, which we use to select the optimal cell out of a database containing over 160 cells for a long-haul truck operating with a single driver in Germany.
 The detailed documentation can be found in the following publication: [https://doi.org/10.1016/j.est.2021.103832](https://doi.org/10.1016/j.etran.2022.100225)

+## Versions

+To obtain the exact results shown in the publication, checkout the commit tagged as V0.

+Since the initial publication, the following changes have been made:
+1. We included the influence of calendaric aging in battery life estimate.
+Because cell datasheets do not provide any information on a cell's calendar life, we used estimates available for different cell chemistries from literature.
+2. A recent [report](https://brochures.volvotrucks.com/de/volvotrucks) showed that BET achieve a significantly lower energy consumption than the initial simulation, which used the average drag area and rolling friction coefficient of DT registered in 2019.
+Therefore, the best-in-class drag area and energy density are used to match the reported energy consumption better.
+3. The initial publication used the average volumetric and gravimetric packaging efficiencies reported for passenger cars released between 2010 and 2019.
+However, for newer vehicle models, higher packaging efficiencies have been reported.
+To reflect the state-of-the-art, we updated the packaging efficiency for pouch and prismatic cells to those seen in the VW ID.3.
+The values for cylindrical cells have been scaled accordingly.
+4. The cell database has been expanded

 ## Prerequisites
 To run the code, you'll need the following python packages:
   - pandas